FAQs:

 What is the time commitment?

-We practice weekdays in the afternoons for 90-120 minutes, plus some Saturday mornings.
+We practice weekdays in the afternoons for 90-120 minutes, plus some Saturdays to race.
 All practices will be arranged around your class schedule.

 What is practice like?